-Join Brian Block for an in-depth discussion in this video Use automation for better control, part of Learn REAPER 5: The Basics.
+Join Brian Block for an in-depth discussion in this video Use automation for better control, part of Learning REAPER 5.

 - [Voiceover] At some point, while you're mixing, you may want a certain part of a track to be louder or softer than the rest of it.
 For example, bringing up the keyboards for the chorus or featuring a guitar solo.
 Of course, you can do this by cutting sections out and placing them on their own tracks, but Reaper's powerful automation tools make that unnecessary.
 With automation, you can create specific instructions for the behavior of your controls that Reaper will automatically perform every time you place your project.
 With volume, for example, you're basically creating a graph, or envelope, that Reaper will read to adjust the volume of certain parts of tracks automatically.

 Let's take automation for a spin.
 I'll play around with the keyboard track here, and just go ahead and solo it, and also stretch it out to make it a little bit easier to see.
 To start the automation process, click on the button that looks like points on a graph.
 Right now it says trim, and that refers to the type of automation that is currently active.
 We'll talk more about those in a moment.
 Once you do that, you can see all the different controls on this track that you can automate.
 You can automate volume, pan, and so on.
 Let's select volume.

 This one refers to the control of volume post effects.
 So if you're using effects on your track, the regular volume automation will automate volume after effects are applied.
 The controls that say pre-effects refer to the controls that you can automate before effects are applied.
 So let's just choose volume for now.
 Also, we're going to select the automation mode.
 There are several modes of automation.
 For this demonstration, let's choose write.
 In write mode, Reaper will record the adjustments that I make to the volume knob, or the fader and the mixer, while the track is playing.